Azure-Samples/functions-apim-managed-identity/README.md

 ### Quickstart

+We deploy the infrastructure using Terraform first.
+Follow these steps to login to Azure and apply the Terraform.

 1. Open your console of choice and navigate to the the `/terraform` folder.
 1. Run `az login` to login to your Azure Account.
 1. Run `az account set --subscription [my-subscription]` where [my-subscription] is the name of your subscription.